 Start now on posts, signs, and sheds

-Layouts have a voracious appetite for signs, utility poles and small sheds, even utility storage sheds by backyard storage if you are finished using them for your storage needs.
-Why not start assembling those now and find some cheap sheds for sale.
+Layouts have a voracious appetite for signs, utility poles and small sheds.
+Why not start assembling those now.
 These are small achievable projects that build assembly skills, don’t take a lot of time, and can be easily stored without taking up much room.
-If you’re worried about room there are many different shed sizes, such as 10×20 sheds.

 Learn to use an airbrush

 Paasche and Iwata are two excellent brands.
 You will also need a compressor.
 Start by practicing with dilute india ink washes as these clean up easily and then move on to paint.
 You’ll also need a high quality respirator to protect your lungs.

 Practice Rolling Stock Weathering

 Learn how various weathering mediums feel in your hand.
 These can be oils, enamels, acrylics, craft paint, ink washes, and chalks.
 Start now as it really does take LOTS of practice to get good results.
 I suggest picking up the cheapest freight cars you can find and work with those first.
 Begin with basic subdued looks before going on to the more complex weathered patterns.
 Grimy black or rail brown dusted with brown chalk or dusted with dark brown is a good starting point.
 Dullcote the car.
 Practice subdued washes (Diosol with a few drops of grimy black and roof brown) fogged onto the car.
 Read up and practice the techniques on The Rust Bucket Forum.
 When weathering, work hard at light layers and self restraint (easier said than done you’ll find).